masspayio/masspay-php-sdk/docs/Api/UserApi.md

 Lookup an existing user

-Looksup whether a user with the provided email and first name exist
+This **GET** endpoint is used to lookup whether a user with the provided email and first name exists in the MassPay system. <br> To use this endpoint, you need to provide the `email`, `first_name`, and `internal_user_id` as Query parameters in the URL. <br> The endpoint will then search for the user based on the provided information and return a JSON response indicating whether the user exists or not.
+If the user exists, the response will also contain the user's details, `user_token`, `first_name`, `last_name` and `internal_user_id`.

 ### Example